cblgh/36c3-shitty/README.md

 anything as this tool can simply be run using:

 ```
-npx 35c3
+npx 36c3-shitty
 ```

-But if you whish, you can install it globally like in the old days:
+But if you wish, you can install it globally like in the old days:

 ```
-npm install 35c3 -g
+npm install 36c3-shitty -g
 ```

 ## Usage